ozymandias1985/Ansible-Deployed-Website-LAB/README.md

 ## 🎯 Project Overview

-This is a **beginner-friendly Ansible project** that automatically deploys a personal static website on an Ubuntu server.
+This is a **beginner-friendly Ansible project** that automatically deploys a personal static website on an Fedora 42 server.
 It sets up Nginx, configures firewall rules, deploys your website files, and ensures everything is secure and running.

 **Perfect for:**
 - Learning Ansible basics with a real-world project
 - Automating web server setup
 - Hosting portfolio/resume websites
 - Understanding infrastructure as code
-- Adding to your GitHub portfolio

 **What This Automates:**
 - ✅ System updates and security patches